pcheng2/TSRL/README.md

 ```

 #### 3.Run TSRL on Benchmark experiments
-After you have your own small samples as well as a trained TDM model, you can start run TSRL on D4RL tasks by:
+After you have your own small samples as well as a trained TDM model, you can run TSRL on D4RL tasks by:

 ```python
     bash tsrl_loco.sh # For the locomotion tasks